dbeaudoinfortin/HeatMaps/README.md

 - 9 pre-defined gradients to choose from if you don't want to define your own
 - Option to blend the colours of each cell using a custom scale factor for applying the linear colour interpolation
 - Custom background colours
-- Option to render grid lines, including customizating the thickness and colour
+- Option to render grid lines, including customizing the thickness and colour
 - Option to print data values on top of the heat map, with custom formatting, font, and colour
 - Custom cell width and height
 - Custom padding between all the elements (titles, labels, legend, etc.)